 ChicagoSolar Incentives 2026: Rebates, Tax Credits & Net Metering

 Chicago homeowners stack the 30% federal tax credit and ComEd net metering.
-With 4.4 peak sun hours a day and bills averaging $110/month, the typical Chicago system pays back in about 7 years.
+At 4.4 peak sun hours a day, a home with a $110/month bill (about 786 kWh) needs roughly a 7.4 kW system — 19 panels — and pays back in about 4.4 years.

 Solar Incentives Available in Chicago